nsxz/RE_Plugins/README.txt

    wm_copydata IPC server running in IDA. allows you to send commands to IDA from another process to query data and control interface display. used from my uGrapher wingraph32 replacement so when you click on a node it will navigate to the function in IDA.
-   WM_COPYDATA was chosen because it is synchronous
+   WM_COPYDATA was chosen because it is synchronous.
+Sample projects in many languages and also contains an ActiveX client library which is very easy to use.

 uGrapher:
    replaces default wingraph32, uses uDrawGraph. graphing up, still needs features. once